asmodeus812/elearning/java-se-study/java-ocp/1-core-class-design.md

 only when the instance is not initialized.
 This saves on extra performance in every other scenario, which is like 99% of the cases - the singleton is created, and only used, where locking is not required.

+- The pattern is used to manage a cache of re-usable objects or data in memory, e.g. a Map that holds key/value pairs.

+- Provide control and access over configuration files of an application and manage write access to log files, which usually require a single point of read/write access, even more importantly when multiple threads are involved and multiple threads might be writing to that file.

+- Singleton requires the constructor of the class that is being considered singleton to be private, that is because it is mandated that only one instance of this class should exist in a given scope/context, either global app context, or some localized one, in either way the creation of the instance is controlled carefully

+- The pattern ensures that only one instance of this instance exists in memory, that way we can safely use this instance in multiple threads context, between multiple classes and so on.

+- It requires that the method that creates the instance or retrieves the instance is public static, the singleton class itself should/may also be defined as final to ensure that the class is well sealed from external behavior changes.

+- Method that retrieves the singleton instance or creates it could be synchronized if it is expected for that piece of code to be called by multiple threads, it is important to avoid having multiple threads race for the creation of the singleton instance

+- The singleton pattern does NOT put any restrictions on the naming of the class, method or static member variable but it is a good practice usually to name them accordingly.
+The class could be suffixed with `Singleton`, the method named `getInstance` and the static member variable named `instance`.

 ## Immutability

 An immutable class is such that once created, its state can never be altered, none of the methods or interface the class